Australian News - May 2009

+The Prime Minister, Kevin Rudd, released the Federal Government response to the Australia 2020 Summit on 22 April 2009.
+The release follows the Prime Minister's commitment to consider fully the more than 900 ideas generated by participants to the Australia 2020 Summit.
 The Response outlines ideas the government will implement, those it will explore further and those which, at this time, will not proceed.
 It mentions that "the Government is committed to ongoing reform of our Constitution where appropriate."
 This is timely given ALGA's submission to the 2020 summit called on the Australian Government to work towards recognition of local government in the Constitution, and local government delegates agreed at the Constitutional Summit in December 2008 to pursue this goal.
 The 2020 Response includes ten chapters - based on the topics discussed at the Australia 2020 Summit - which can be viewed or downloaded separately here.

 African Australians: A report